HerrSchtevie/Journals-of-Jyggalag/Easy NPC Guide.md

 1. Go to the **Build** tab
 2. Review the **Alerts** tab:
    - Warnings about "suspicious masters" can typically be ignored unless you're encountering build errors
+   - The Archive `Wintersun - Faiths of Skyrim - Textures.bsa` warning can be safely disregarded.
    - If any required NPC records are missing or unresolved, resolve those before continuing

 3. Under **Output Settings**: